dannygoldstein/baselayer_template_app/shell_service/api_description.md

   * There is not currently a notion of hardware resources: the jobs are run (asynchronously) on the webserver machine, using asyncio to delegate the execution and scheduling of subprocesses to the operating system.
 In a more realistic situation you would probably want to run the jobs on specialized compute hardware, this could probably be achieved using a  tool like AWS Batch to manage Amazon resource pools.

+  * Continuous integration would help ensure the build reliability, correct stipulation of requirements, cross-platform compatbility, etc.

 Comments: None.

 Time: This took me about 7 hours, spread over 2 days.